 So how does it do this?

 Firstly, TCP is a stream protocol, so you just write bytes to a stream, and TCP makes sure that they get across to the other side.
 Since IP is built on packets, and TCP is built on top of IP, TCP must therefore break your stream of data up into packets.
 So, some internal TCP code queues up the data you send, then when enough data is pending the queue, it sends a packet to the other machine.

-TCP has an option you can set that fixes this behavior called TCP_NODELAY.
-This option instructs TCP not to wait around until enough data is queued up, but to send whatever data you write to it immediately.
-This is typically referred to as disabling Nagle’s algorithm.
+TCP has an option to fix this behavior called TCP_NODELAY.
+This option instructs TCP not to wait around until enough data is queued up, but to flush any data you write to it immediately.
+This is referred to as disabling Nagle’s algorithm.

 How TCP implements reliability

 Fundamentally TCP breaks down a stream of data into packets, sends these packets over unreliable IP, then takes the packets received on the other side and reconstructs the stream.

 But what happens when a packet is lost?

 What happens when packets arrive out of order or are duplicated?